ccao-data/data-architecture/dbt/models/pinval/docs.md

 This table contains all PINs for the assessment data year for every PINVAL-enabled model run, not just the PINs that have values and comps.
-This choice enables us to support the generation of "error pages" for non-tri or non-regression-class PINs explaining to the user why those PINs do not have reports.
+This choice enables us to support the generation of "error pages" for non-tri or non-regression-class PINs that explain to a user why those PINs do not have reports.
 Use the `is_report_eligible` column to filter for report-eligible PINs, and use the `reason_report_ineligible` column to explain missing reports.